 - a topic other people want to know more about.

-But how do you know which niche to choose?
+But how do you know how to choose a niche?
 It’s a question that exasperates many people who start off thinking it will be easy.
 They later realize, after months of work, that not many other people share their interest in things like the love life of exotic jellyfish.

 So, before you do anything else, you need to work out the answers to these questions…